 Although I would rather adopt than buy here is what to look out for when you purchase a Bengal feline.
-One thing to remember when purchasing a Bengal cat is that you have to make sure they are at least F4 to F5 generations removed from any ancestors with wild blood!
+One thing to remember when purchasing a Bengal cat is that you must make sure they are at least F4 to F5 generations removed from any ancestors with wild blood!

-Sadly, this doesn’t make for a great cat and they are wilder than tamed and do NOT make great house pets so please keep this in mind if you have small children.
-Ask all the questions that you have and get the cats’ history of their parents and also their great grandparents and so forth because you don’t want a wild cat in your home.
+Sadly, this doesn’t make for a great cat, and they are wilder than tamed and do NOT make great house pets so please keep this in mind if you have small children.
+Ask all the questions that you have and get the cats’ history of their parents and their great grandparents and so forth because you don’t want a wild cat in your home.

 Bengals Have Heart Issues Hypertrophic Cardiomyopathy